act-psgi/act-starter-debian/README.md

 The Act manual, updated for this fork, is available at http://localhost:5000/manual/Manual.html.

-_Note:_ There is no content (yet) behind the "homepage" http://localhost:5000/ advertised by plackup after its startup.
-It just returns the default plackup text "Not found".
+_Note:_ There is just a default "not found" page behind the "homepage" http://localhost:5000/ advertised by plackup after its startup.

 Have fun!